br3ndonland/inboard/docs/environment.md

     These settings are mostly used for local development.

     [Uvicorn supports environment variables named with the `UVICORN_` prefix](https://www.uvicorn.org/settings/) (via the [Click `auto_envvar_prefix` feature](https://click.palletsprojects.com/en/7.x/options/#dynamic-defaults-for-prompts)), but these environment variables are only read when running from the CLI. inboard runs Uvicorn programmatically with `uvicorn.run()` instead of running with the CLI, so most of these variables will not apply.
-The exception is `UVICORN_APP`, as explained in the [general section](#general).

 `WITH_RELOAD`